mbuckler/youtube-bb/README.md

 ### Download

-The `download.py` script is provided for users who are interested in downloading the videos which accompany the provided annotations.
+The `download.py` script is provided for the annoted videos.
 It also cuts these videos down to the range in which they have been annotated.
 Parallel video downloads are supported so that you can saturate your download bandwith even though YouTube throttles per-video.
 Because